Zoya-B/Hello-World/README.md

 Lastly, these changes can be saved to the original branch or a new branch, which can later be merged using a pull request.
 Branches are created using the branch icon or main pulldown menu in the Git tab.

 Pushing changes to the online repo sometimes prompts for username and password, which can be avoided by using a PAT - personal access token - generated through GitHub and stored in R using the credentials packages.
-Hopefully, it should no longer ask for passwords when saving and syncing.
+Hopefully, it should no longer ask for passwords when saving and syncing...hopefully.